Top 20 Company Headshots Examples to Elevate Your Professional Image

 Planning and Execution

-In October, we photographed a founder and her new COO.
+A founder and her new COO were recently photographed.
 The scope included:

-One classic studio look in our Times Square studio (neutral background, blazer, direct eye contact)
+One classic studio look in the Times Square studio (neutral background, blazer, direct eye contact)

 Planning took a 20-minute call to review wardrobe choices and build a shot list.
-We needed:
+Needed were:

 Horizontal crops for press and web hero images